Pivotal-Open-Source-Hub/geode-security-samples/README.md

 # Geode security - Sample implementation

 This repository helps explain Geode's security mechanism for AuthN and AuthZ.
 It contains the following:
-* Scripts to start and stop a local Geode cluster
+* Commands to start, configure and stop a local Geode cluster
+* Commands to create Geode regions both partitioned and replicated
 * Sample Java implementation of the authN and authZ callbacks
 * Sample Java client application to test both authN and authZ callbacks